MY FAVORITE RESOURCES

 ARTICLES I'VE WRITTEN

 I have been lucky enough to be featured as an authority in various publications, and to be invited to discuss my approach by the greater community.
-Take a look below at the latest articles and resources, as well as wellness tips and tricks.
+Take a look below at the latest articles and resources.

 Congratulations on the birth of your child!
 In the chaos that comes with having a baby who needs care in the Intensive Care Unit, those words may go unsaid.
 The next few weeks or even months can be challenging.